Applied-Scientific-Research/Omega3D/README.md

 # Omega3D
-3D flow solver with GUI using vortex particle and boundary element methods
+Three-dimensional flow solver with GUI using vortex particle and boundary element methods

 *NOTE: This program currrently uses O(N^2) calculations for velocity, so runs more slowly than desired.
 A O(N log N) treecode is being prepared to alleviate this.*